hearing aid trial

 Whether you are with friends or merely at home relaxing and watching television, you need to experience the benefits that hearing aids provide in situations you find yourself in every day.

-You can return to our office during this original trial period in order to evaluate your experiences and make further changes to the fit or settings.
+You can return to our office during this original trial period in order to evaluate your experiences and make further adjustments to the fit or settings.
 After the two weeks, we will consult with you to figure out whether your hearing instrument is a good fit for you.

 Here’s how it works: